-The adoption of cognitive RPA in healthcare comes naturally.
+The adoption of cognitive RPA in healthcare and as a part of pharmacy automation comes naturally.
 In such a high-stake industry, decreasing the error rate is extremely valuable.
 Moreover, clinics deal with vast amounts of unstructured data coming from diagnostic tools, reports, knowledge bases, the internet of medical things, and other sources.
 This causes healthcare professionals to spend inordinate amounts of time and concentration to interpret this information.

 For example, Digital Reasoning’s AI-powered process automation solution allows clinicians to improve efficiency in the oncology sector.
-The deep learning-powered model can intelligently assess pathology and radiology reports to understand the cancer cases presented and augment subsequent care workflows accordingly.
+With the help of deep learning and artificial intelligence in radiology, clinicians can intelligently assess pathology and radiology reports to understand the cancer cases presented and augment subsequent care workflows accordingly.
 Digital Reasoning’s solution is now used by more than 160 hospitals in the US, allowing healthcare institutions to improve patient experience by reducing the time from diagnosis to treatment, as well as increasing care team productivity by offloading routine data analysis to automation technology.

 In another example, Deloitte has developed a cognitive automation solution for a large hospital in the UK.
 The NLP-based software was used to interpret practitioner referrals and data from electronic medical records to identify the urgency status of a particular patient.
 In this case, bots are used at the beginning and the end of the process.
 First, a bot pulls data from medical records for the NLP model to analyze it, and then, based on the level of urgency, another bot places the patient in the appointment booking system.